 - If the public shares an opinion that you disagree with on a UNH-related social media site or issue, keep your response appropriate, professional, and polite.
 Sometimes, it is best to not respond at all.

 - Be aware that social media sites’ terms of service and privacy policies can change, without notice.
 In general, social media sites are privately owned and operated

 - Please, never comment on anything related to legal matters or pending litigation.

 - Integrate your social media channels across all existing digital properties and websites.
 Wherever interaction takes place is an opportunity to connect.
 This will increase your followers and help amplify your messages through social media.

-These guidelines are designed to help UNH staff create and contribute to University-related electronic social media and to do so in a respectful, professional, relevant way that protects the university’s reputation and mission.
+*These guidelines are designed to help UNH staff create and contribute to University-related electronic social media and to do so in a respectful, professional, and relevant way that protects the university’s reputation and mission.
 We recognize the value in this new medium and encourage participation by UNH units as long as it falls within their communication needs and goals.